Your area Not set — showing everywhere

 Addressed

-Transfer of an alcoholic beverage license to new ownership.
+Transfer of an all-alcoholic beverage license to new ownership.

 Board response

-The board asked several clarifying questions about service areas, hours of operation, and management, then voted to approve the transfer with specific operating hours (11am-11pm).
+The board asked questions regarding service areas, hours, and management presence.
+They voted to approve the transfer with specific hours (11 am to 11 pm) for the market area.

-The board engaged in an extensive Q&A to ensure compliance and approved the license with specific stipulations regarding hours.
+The board approved the transfer with specific stipulations regarding operating hours.

 Abdul Ghani Dahani